brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

 ```
 exit()
 ```
-Still, the dumb thing isn't in yolo format and can't be imported into LabelImg.  ***To turn it into a yolodarknet annotation file that we can read into LabelImg........
-Probably need to create a .py to batch process these.***
+Still, the dumb thing isn't in yolo format and can't be imported into LabelImg.
+The Extract_Details_From_Predictions.py script will turn the pickle files into yolo darknet so they can be read back into LabelImg.
+You will need to change the folder paths in lines 19, 21 and 23.

-Back to our regular programming.....
+Back to Using SAHI...

 As with the yolo call to train a model, there are a huge number of optional arguments.
 See https://docs.ultralytics.com/guides/sahi-tiled-inference/#standard-inference-with-yolov8 for further details.